Council Tax exemptions

 - parent, grandparent, child, grandchild, brother, sister, uncle, aunt, nephew or niece or is the parent or child or such a person, and relationship by marriage shall be treated as a relationship by blood

 - a relationship between a man and a woman living together as husband and wife shall be treated as a relationship by marriage

 - a civil partnership

 - the stepchild of a person shall be treated as his child

 If you have a Council Tax exemption, you must notify us within 21 days if you think:

 - it should have been less

-- there has been a change in circumstances that means the exemption is wrong
+- there has been a change in circumstance that means the discount is wrong

 Failure to do so could result in a penalty being imposed.